Gonzalo Mazatzin Moctezuma

 Gonzalo Mazatzin Moctezuma, also Don Gonzalo Mazatzin Moctezuma was a Native American warrior, cacique, noble and conquistador for the Spanish crown.

 Early life

 He was born in a lineage of native nobility.
 Historians disagree about whether he was the grandson of Moctezuma Xocoyotzin or of Moctezuma Ilhuicamina.
 His mother was Ilhuicamina Monctezuma.
 His son, Don Juan de Monctezuma, and his grandson Don Joachin de San Francisco y Moctezuma, both inherited the position of governors of Tepexi de la Seda (modern-day Tepexi de Rodríguez, Puebla, Mexico), and were known by the locals as the lords and rulers of the area.
-There are indications that he is most likely descended from Moctezuma Ilhuicamina, with a Real Cedula recommending his grandson Don Joachin de San Francisco to the Real Audiencia while naming Don Joachin both the grandson of Gonzalo Moctezuma, and the descendant of Moctezuma I (Moctezuma Ilhuicamina).
+There are indications that he is most likely descended from Moctezuma Ilhuicamina, with a Real Cédula recommending his grandson Don Joachin de San Francisco to the Real Audiencia while naming Don Joachin both the grandson of Gonzalo Moctezuma, and the descendant of Moctezuma I (Moctezuma Ilhuicamina).

 Warrior

 Moctezuma pledged his allegiance to Spain and assisted Hernan Cortés in his fight against the Mexica.

 He remained loyal through his life.

 After the Spanish victory he became Governor of Tepexi de la Seda, in modern-day Puebla.
 He was granted the rank of captain for his military services.
 He and his descendants are referred as Don/Doña by the Spanish, which indicates that they were considered to have the same status as Spanish nobility.

 According to various witnesses, Don Gonzalo–Mazatzin at the time–sent an emissary to find Cortés and offer his vassalage to the king of Spain, along with a gift of gold to prove his good intentions.
 Cortés, who was in Tepeaca at the time, accepted his pledge.
 The pair met in Molcaxac where Gonzalo offered Cortés additional gifts.

 Cortés granted Gonzalo the title of captain, which gave him the right to conquer in the name of the king, and gave him a Spanish sword and a spear. sealed the deal with a hug, a notable gesture that was uncommon among the natives.
 Shortly after this encounter Mazatzin converted to Christianity and adopted the Christian name of Gonzalo.

 After Cortés' departure, Don Gonzalo sent ambassadors to neighboring provinces announcing his new alliance, which made him "very admired and respected".

 As captain he was given the lead in the conquest of Mixteca Alta.
 He and his soldiers conquered more than ten cities.
 His grandson implies that he organized and led the native allies.